oisouza/PrancingPonySharp/README.md

 #tool nuget:?package=PrancingPonySharp66&version=1.0.2
 ```

-Maked in .NET Framework 4.8
+_This is maked in .NET Framework 4.8_